Purdue-CS193/homework-0-Nick-Wu5/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-#Nick's CS 193 Website
+# Nick's CS 193 Website

-##Current projects I'm working include:
+## Current projects I'm working include:
--TSecure: automatic dorm lock
+- TSecure: automatic dorm lock
--TBGQueue: TRec pickup team registration and queue
+- TBGQueue: TRec pickup team registration and queue
--Wager: Pidgeon Games With Friends And Betting
+- Wager: Pidgeon Games With Friends And Betting

 ### Markdown